 4. Locking farmers in: Monsanto and Bayer’s combined forays into “digital farming” would position it as a fully-integrated service provider.
 An offer that once accepted would be virtually impossible for farmers to get out of, being dependent on the company for all inputs, down to the very data on their own soils and crops.
 Farmers would become dependent on three mega-corporations for all important decisions, “ceasing effectively to operate as independent economic actors.”

-5. Reduced competition and innovation: The merger would bring together two companies that are direct competitors in some areas, thereby removing competition and the incentive to innovate.
+5. Reduced competition and innovation: The two companies are direct competitors in some areas, thereby removing competition and the incentive to innovate.
 The costs of competing with such new one-stop shop platforms may be prohibitively high for small and medium enterprises, which would instead be obliged to sell or license their technology to a merged Bayer-Monsanto corporation, allowing it to control the direction of technological change.

 The study argued for the need to examine the full social and ecological costs of such corporate consolidation in the markets.
 For instance, the new mergers could make farmers less able and likely to farm sustainably.
 Farmers will increasingly lose control of seed materials, which “will have devastating effects on local varieties and non-standardised agricultural products”.
 Quantities of pesticides used by farmers can be expected to increase by the oligopoly of agrochemical giants promoting a high-input, high-tech, intensive monoculture model.
 This would have negative impacts on biodiversity, climate, and health.
 The political clout of a merged Bayer-Monsanto corporation would drown out alternative voices speaking for agro-ecological farming practices that boost biodiversity.

 Companies also fund various public relations programs to promote public acceptance of their genetically engineered seeds and agrochemicals.
 Read more about corporate public relations campaigns here.